 How to Change Your Thoughts

 The awareness that your thoughts affect your behavior is step one.
 You’ve made it this far.
 This is going to take a long time, so be committed to the process.
-If you are struggling with negative thoughts, make sure you right them down.
+If you are struggling with negative thoughts, make sure you write them down.
 Once you write down that negative thought, write a concurrent affirmation that negates the negative comment you just wrote down.
 For example, “I’m not good enough” turns into “I’m worthy.”

-Now that you have your affirmation, say it to yourself whenever that negative though creeps up.
+Now that you have your affirmation, say it to yourself whenever that negative thought creeps up.
 Making your voice overcome your thoughts will eventually drown out your thoughts.
 From there you can start thinking more positively.